 • Avoid touching your eyes, nose, mouth and ears as this is a method for germs to enter your respiratory system.

-• Don’t share eating utensils, food, drinks or face coverings.
+• Don’t share eating utensils or drinks.

 • All common areas (lunch rooms, boardrooms, meeting rooms, training rooms, locker rooms, coffee areas, high traffic access doors, etc.) must be cleaned and sanitized after each use and/or for each shift.
 Where possible, high traffic doors must be propped open to avoid unnecessary physical contact with the door.

 • Commonly used items such as: telephones, keyboards, lunch room and washroom door handles, washroom taps, etc. must be cleaned as appropriate.

 • Employees who are well but who have an ill household member with a confirmed case of the virus must remain away from work.
 The Employee should notify the appropriate health authority and the employee must notify their supervisor of their situation.
 Divisional Leader approval will be required prior to the employee’s return to work.

 1) Employees suffering from virus like symptoms must remain away from work, and should follow Federal, Provincial, or State medical recommendations and/or guidelines.
 Keep away from others as much as possible by self isolating.
 This is to keep from spreading the virus and making others sick.
 Employees must provide daily status updates to their Supervisor, Manager or designate by phone, text or email.

 2) Upon diagnosis of the virus from a medical practitioner; you may be required to submit medical documentation confirming your diagnosis and it may be required if you apply for benefits.
 If required, medical documentation must not be brought in personally, and will need to be faxed, emailed, texted, etc to your HR Representative.